bitcoin-api/bitcoin-api-full-stack/README.md

 Next, create an [AWS SNS](https://aws.amazon.com/sns) topic to forward email events to an AWS Lambda function.
 Call this topic `bitcoin_api_auxiliaryEmailCaseEventForwarder_staging` or `bitcoin_api_auxiliaryEmailCaseEventForwarder`.
 On creation, give it a nickname `s_ba_email` or `p_ba_email` (this is optional, you can give it another nickname if you want😃🤠).
 You can create and configure your SNS topics in the [AWS SNS browser console](https://console.aws.amazon.com/sns/v3/home#/dashboard).

-For the SNS topic you just created, attach your `bitcoin_api_eService_handleAuxiliaryEmailCase_staging` or  `bitcoin_api_eService_handleAuxiliaryEmailCase` Lambda function as a subscriber.
+For the SNS topic you've just created, attach your `bitcoin_api_eService_handleAuxiliaryEmailCase_staging` or  `bitcoin_api_eService_handleAuxiliaryEmailCase` Lambda function as a subscriber.

 Now, back in your [AWS SES browser console](https://console.aws.amazon.com/ses/home), go to your email's or your domain's settings.
 In the settings, go to the notifications section and click "Edit configuration".
 In the "SNS Topic Configuration" settings, for `Bounces` and `Complaints`, choose `bitcoin_api_auxiliaryEmailCaseEventForwarder_staging` or `bitcoin_api_auxiliaryEmailCaseEventForwarder`.
 Leave the `
 Include original headers` checkbox unchecked.
 Press "Save Config" after.